stronnag/mwptools/docs/manual/docs/mwp-Radar-View.md

 ## mwp Configuration

-{{ mwp }} can receive the 'radar' data over one or two connections, either or both may be active, and {{ mwp }} can receive and display 'own vehicle' telemetry (MSP, LTM or Smartpost), 'INAV-radar' and 'MAVlink Traffic' data simultaneously.
+{{ mwp }} can receive the 'radar' data over one or two connections, either or both may be active, and {{ mwp }} can receive and display 'own vehicle' telemetry (MSP, LTM or Smartpost), [Tracked Telemetry](mwp-telemetry-tracker.md), 'INAV-radar' and 'MAVlink Traffic' data simultaneously.
 Radar data may be received over:

 * The main serial port device (see [caveat](#using-the-main-serial-port) for INAV-radar) or
 * device(s) defined by the `radar-device` CLI or configuration parameter (MAVLink Traffic, INAV-radar)